caimichael/caimichael.github.io/1_research.md

 -----------------
 **[Explaining the Macroeconomic Inertia Puzzle](/files/MichaelCai_JMP_Inertia.pdf)**

-The inertial response of aggregate variables to sudden shocks and changes in policy is a fact that many macroeconomic models struggle to explain.
-While several theories of bounded rationality have been proposed to justify this inertia, no consensus has emerged among them.
-I show canonical heterogeneous agent models — Blanchard (1985) perpetual youth and Bewley (1986) incomplete markets — can match this fact by directly using expectations data in place of model-based expectations within a semi-structural estimation framework.
-To analyze the determinants and policy implications of macroeconomic inertia, I then adopt a model of boundedly-rational Bayesian learning, which can explain patterns of forecast errors in expectations data that prior theories struggle to account for.
-Incorporating this into a heterogeneous- agent New Keynesian environment, I provide a theory for how inertia arises endogenously.
-Inertia occurs due to delayed amplification of an initial shock and persists due to self-reinforcing expectations that gradually unanchor.
-I consider two dimensions of government policy
+Many macroeconomic models struggle to explain the sluggish response of aggregate variables to sudden shocks and changes in policy.
+While numerous theories of adjustment frictions and bounded rationality have been proposed to explain this macroeconomic inertia, no consensus has emerged among them.
+I show that canonical heterogeneous-agent models—Blanchard (1985) perpetual youth and Bewley (1986) incomplete markets—are consistent with aggregate consumption inertia if agents’ average expectations of income and interest rates align with survey expectations of these variables.
+To determine the causes and analyze the policy implications of inertia, I adopt a model of frictional Bayesian learning which can explain patterns of forecast errors in expectations data that existing theories struggle to account for.
+Incorporating this form of learning into a standard heterogeneous-agent New Keynesian environment, I provide a theory for how inertia arises endogenously.
+Inertia results when the equilibrium amplification of an initial shock exceeds expectations, causing them to slowly unanchor.
+This theory yields a novel drawback for inertial monetary policy rules and delayed financing of fiscal deficits.
+Policy regimes that act more gradually result in longer transmission lags.
-1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) speed of government debt repayment and show how systematic changes along these dimensions can reduce the degree of inertia.

 Working Papers
 -----------------